SIMEXP/airoh/README.md

 # airoh
-_Because reproducible science takes good tea and clean tasks_
+_Because reproducible science takes clean tasks.
+And why don't you have a cup of relaxing jasmin tea?_

 **airoh** is a lightweight Python task library built with [`invoke`](https://www.pyinvoke.org/), designed for reproducible research workflows.
 It provides pre-written, modular task definitions that can be easily reused in your own `tasks.py` file — no boilerplate, just useful automation.